solaimanhridoy/LearnPostgreSQl/README.md

 ### What Is A Relationship/Foreign Keys

-A foreign key refers to a column or a group of columns in a table that reference the primary key of another table.  [ i ]
+A foreign key refers to a column or a group of columns in a table that references the primary key of another table.

-Let's see an example creating two table name `customers` and `contacts`.
-In this example, the `customers` table is the parent table and the `contacts` table is the child table.
+Let's see an example of creating two table names `customers` and `contacts`.
+In this example, the `customers` table is the parent table and the `contacts` table is the child table. [ i ]

 Each customer has zero or many contacts and each contact belongs to zero or one customer.